-If you’re into glamping (glamour camping) Alberta, Canada has tons of options.
+If you’re into glamping (glamour camping) Alberta has tons of options.
 Camping (I’m talking about a tent here) tends to lose its lustre when children are brought into the fold.
-At least it did for us.
-That early morning light creeping through the tent’s nylon walls.
-The unsuccessful shushing of the toddler who begins babbling at 5 am.
-That’s what led us to throw in the towel.
-Fortunately there’s an entire world of glamping out there.
-Here’s a few of my favourite luxury outdoor accommodations in Alberta.
+Fortunately, there’s an entire world of outdoor luxury accommodation out there.
+Here’s a few of my favourite spots for glamping in Alberta.

 Table of Contents

 Many campgrounds nowadays offer glamping options in Alberta and across Canada.
 But there’s two things you need to know.
 First, they go fast.
 You need to make glamping reservations as soon as you can, because when they open, they’re reserved quickly!

 Second, Alberta Parks and Parks Canada doesn’t use the term glamping.
 Alberta Parks call their glamping units comprised of tents, tipis, yurts, cabins, etc… comfort camping.
 Parks Canada uses the terms: unique and roofed accommodation.
 Regardless of what it’s called, below is a list of my favourite glamping options in Alberta.

 If you’re looking to bed down in unique tents, look no further than in Rocky Mountain House National Historic Site.
 Campers can spend the night in one of two very unique experiences.

 You have a choice between a First Nations Tipi or a Métis Trappers Tent (real beds in this one).
 To get you in the mood, Parks staff offers fire starting kits and even a period cooking class.

 I recommend having the kids watch the cooking class, too.
 If only so they realize just how hard it is to cook a marshmallow without burning it.
 Don’t bring any food or toiletry items into the tents, though! #wildlife